NVSL/QuadClass-Resources/labs/Implementing-PID/README.md

 ### Utilize the Bottom-Entry Programming Header

-The programming header on the FCB can accept the programming cable from the top or the bottom (fancy, no?).
+The programming header on the FCB can accept the programming cable from the top or the bottom (fancy, no?
+Well, maybe not.
+It can be a little flaky.).
 Attaching the underside can be helpful to get the programming cable out of the way.

+### Trim

+The calibration of your IMU is never perfect, and you will probably find that your quadcopter tends to drift/flop to one side.
+Adding a trimming mechanism can help with this.
+"Trimming" means adding a small, fixed offset to the controls (or the sensor readings) that can be adjusted in real time from the remote.
+The D-pad of buttons is great for this.
+It needs to be very easy to use -- it's not unusual to adjust trim while the quadcopter is airborne.
+You probably only need to trim pitch and roll, and the D-pad is very intuitive for them.
+If you want to be able to trim yaw as well, use the knob.

 ### The Yaw Axis